-Response Rate
+Response rate

 Individuals returned 674 out of 831 questionnaires - a completion rate of 81%.
-These comprised 277 sets of forms (table 1).
-Initial forms were completed by 245 service users, with similar response rates (78-81%) for each PROM.
-Follow up forms were received from 32 (13%) individuals.
-The mean time period between initial and follow up forms was 74 (S.D.58) days.
+These comprised 277 sets of forms (Table 1).
+Initial forms were completed by 245 patients, with similar response rates (78-81%) for each PROM.
+Follow-up forms were received from 32 (13%) individuals.
+The mean time period between initial and follow-up forms was 74 (s.d.
+58) days.
 There were high rates of scale completion - most respondents answered all questions on each form.
 Professionals completed their part of the initial forms in 55% (134) cases.
-Staff recorded that 9 (7%) service users declined to fill in the initial forms, and judged it inappropriate to offer forms in another 5 (4%) cases.
-No service user was reported to have declined or been judged unsuitable to complete follow up questionnaires.
+Staff recorded that nine (7%) patients declined to fill in the initial forms, and judged it inappropriate to offer forms in another five (4%) cases.
+No patient was reported to have declined or been judged unsuitable to complete follow-up questionnaires.